Vehmloewff/jikno-backend-api/README.md

 - `email`
 - `password`
 - `content` (Optional)
+- `notification` (Optional)

 When the `content` parameter is specified, that value will be the value of the `InformationObject`

+When the `notification` parameter is specified, it will become that users first notification.

 Action: Creates a new user.
 This creates a new [InformationObject](https://github.com/Vehmloewff/jikno-backend-api#InformationObject).